LucianoPereiraValenzuela/HEEM/README.md

 Both difficulties have been studied independently. ¿Can they be tackled simultaneously?

-Hardware-efficient entangled measurements (HEEM) are measurements that take advantage of entanglement between neighboring qubits according to device’s architecture.
+We propose use Hardware-Efficient Entangled Measurements (HEEM), which are measurements that take advantage of entanglement between neighboring qubits according to device’s architecture.
+The usage of HEEM reduces the number of measurements needed to perform VQE without compromising the quality of the experiment.

-This is a library to implement the VQE using HEEM to estimate the energy.
+In this github we implement the VQE algorithm using HEEM to estimate the energy.

 ## Dependences